 As the world continues to battle diseases such as cancer, autoimmune disorders, and those due to microbes and viruses like COVID-19, the Master of Science in Immunology and Microbial Pathogenesis program, located within the Department of Microbial Infection and Immunity (MI&I), at The Ohio State University College of Medicine prepares students for an exciting and rewarding career in the medically important fields of immunologic and microbial pathogenic disease research.
 Scientists earning this degree can expect to be highly competitive for research and lab management positions in laboratories carrying out essential and groundbreaking research.
 As one of the best master programs in immunology in the nation, this program prepares you to contribute to these efforts by providing you an opportunity to develop a cutting-edge skill set in basic science and health care-related laboratory techniques and lab management skills, priming you to aid in the discovery of new approaches and technologies to benefit the health and wellness of your community.

 Upon completing this hands-on, full-time degree program, you will gain a foundational understanding of human health-related immunology and microbial pathogenesis through intensive, hands-on experience in one of Ohio State’s top-tier research laboratories.

-While completing your degree, you can expect to:
+While completing your master's degree in immunology, you can expect to: